Not an American user?

-DescriptionCrysis, the first game of a planned trilogy, is a first-person shooter set in the year 2019 and the spiritual successor to Far Cry.
+DescriptionCrysis, the first game of a planned trilogy, is a first-person shooter set in the year 2020 and the spiritual successor to Far Cry.
 The player takes on the role of the US soldier Jake Dunn.
-On a remote Pacific island a meteor has been excavated and the North Korean army quickly moved in to secure the location.
-After they capture a team of US archaeologists the US Army sends in a Delta Force team to investigate and free the scientists.
-Most of the missions are played along, but often with a AI squad that also star in the cutscenes and play a crucial part in the story.
+On a remote Pacific island, a meteor has been excavated and the North Korean army quickly moved in to secure the location.
+After they capture a team of US archaeologists, the US Army sends in a Delta Force team to investigate and free the scientists.
+Most of the missions are played alone, but also often with AI squadmates that star in the cutscenes and play a crucial part in the story.

 Crysis offers a singleplayer campaign as well as an objective based multiplayer for up to 32 players.
 One of the main innovations of the game is the so called Nanosuit.
-This high tech combat suit allows the player to increase his speed, strength or speed for short amounts of time.
-Jake Dunn and his fellow soldiers can get into a cloaking mode, become invisible and it restores health when powered up.
+This high tech combat suit allows the player to increase his armor, strength or speed for short amounts of time.
+Jake Dunn and his fellow soldiers can get into a cloaking mode, become invisible and recover health when the suit is powered up.

-During the campaign there are a number of more or less typical shooter weapons to be gathered, such as machineguns, a shotgun, a missile launcher, a sniper rifle, explosives, various types of grenades and a gauss gun.
-In the later weapons there are also some alien weapons which can freeze opponents.
-Not all weapons can be held at once, they can be swapped for the ones from the bodies of dead soldiers and most of the weapons have a limited amount of ammo.
+During the campaign, there are a number of more or less typical shooter weapons to be gathered, such as machineguns, a shotgun, a missile launcher, a sniper rifle, explosives, various types of grenades and a gauss gun.
+In the later weapons, there are also some alien weapons which can freeze opponents.
+Not all weapons can be held at once; they must be swapped for the ones from the bodies of dead soldiers and most of them have a limited amount of ammo.
 There is also an extensive weapons upgrade feature which is available from the start and allows the player to reconfigure weapon configurations on the fly.
 Tactical or explosive ammunition can be added, or a flashlight, a laserscope, a silencer, grenades and more.
 Most of the weapons have multiple firing options, from single bullets to rapid bursts.